Types of business

 Being a sole trader involves some personal financial risk.

 As a sole trader, you are the business.
 It's not a separate legal entity, as it would be if you formed a limited company.
 Therefore you're liable for your business's debts.

 If you're starting a business that won't build up big debts becoming a sole trader isn't too risky.
-If you are likely to build up significant debts, setting up a limited company would be a less risky option.
+If you are likely to build up significant debts, setting up a limited company would possibly be a better option.

 As a sole trader, you are unlikely to be able to access any charitable funding or grants from sporting bodies, for example Sport England.